cryptimeleon/subzero/README.md

 ========
 Introduction
 ------------
 A Subzero program describes a single zero knowledge protocol.
+The language grammar is designed to be close to protocols in literature, similar to Camenisch-Stadler notation.

-All of the examples in this tutorial can be easily loaded into the code editor using the [examples dropdown](#examples-dropdown).
+All of the examples in this tutorial can be easily loaded into the code editor using the [example protocols dropdown](#example-protocols).
 It is recommended to follow along in the code editor, and use the [Environment](#environment) tab to view extra information about the protocol.

 DLog equality
 -------------